tjoyal/tjoyal.github.io/_posts/2022-08-01-etsy-open-api-v3.md

 ---
 layout: post
-title: Etsy Open API v3
+title: 'Tutorial: Etsy Open API v3 (ruby)'
+description: Step-by-step guide to communicating with Etsy API in Ruby.
+handle: etsy-open-api-v3
 date: '2022-08-01'
 published: true
-handle: etsy-open-api-v3
 ---

-# Etsy Open API v3
+# Tutorial: Etsy Open API v3 (ruby)

 Nothing better to test a blog's capabilities than making some personal notes public.
 I have been hacking around Etsy APIs to extract some sales data from their backend and send it to some custom spreadsheets.